elliotaplant/redux-js-restricted-routes/README.md

 import React from 'react'
 import {Redirect} from 'react-router-dom'

-// HOC to either render the given component or redirect based on the `restricted` prop const RedirectSwitch = ({ component: Component, restricted, redirectPath, ...rest }) => ( restricted
+// HOC to either render the given component or redirects based on the `restricted` prop const RedirectSwitch = ({ component: Component, restricted, redirectPath, ...rest }) => ( restricted
     ? <Redirect to={redirectPath}/>